Bayer-Group/BayerCLAW/doc/tutorial.md

 Also notice that we can retrieve the value we scattered on using `${scatter.sample_index}`.
 In a real pipeline, we would use `${scatter.sample_index}` to look up a particular sample entry within our `${final_config}` file, and download the read files that it references.
-In a perfect world, BayerCLAW could do that for us, but this is a place where we're reached its limits of expressiveness.
+In a perfect world, BayerCLAW could do that for us, but this is a place where we've reached its limits of expressiveness.
 We'll have to download our own inputs in this case.

 The scatter is its own mini-pipeline, so it could include multiple steps if we wanted.